 Breakdown: I have such mixed feelings about this show.
 I’ve never come into contact with a show that can make me rage so much yet in the end I can still say that I’d watch it all over again, especially when it’s a moderately long show.

-I could go into a long rant analyzing every single episode, but this being a fairly long show, I figured I wouldn’t do that.
-Instead, I’ll just place any and all annoyances into specific categories – characters, animation/art, story, plot, and music.
+I could go into a long rant analyzing every single episode, but, this being a fairly long show, I figured I wouldn’t do that.
+Instead, I’ll just place any and all criticisms into specific categories – characters, animation/art, story, plot, and music.

-There’s also three OVA’s to Fushigi Yuugi, but since I count each OVA as a different series, I’ll be reviewing them all in separate reviews.
+There are also three OVAs to Fushigi Yuugi, but since I count each OVA as a different series, I’ll be reviewing them all in separate reviews.

 Let’s start with the Suzaku warriors.

 At the beginning of the show, Miaka’s no more annoying than any other female protagonist.
 Average ditzy student hanging out with her friends, you know the drill.
+She’s fine at this point.
 Until one day she comes across a book called “The Universe of the Four Gods.”
-She and her best friend, Yui, start reading the book and that’s where her adventure begins.
+She and her best friend, Yui, start reading the book, and that’s where her adventure begins.

-She is beyond irritating after this.
+She goes zero to sixty in record time in reaching her massively annoying form after that.
 She’s almost always yelling in her nails-on-a-chalkboard voice.
 Throughout the entire anime, she gets attacked by practically anything that moves.
-If a male character comes into contact with her they either instantly fall in love with her or they want to rape her to keep her from summoning Suzaku.
+If a male character comes into contact with her, they either instantly fall in love with her or they want to rape her to keep her from summoning Suzaku.
 (Cue the Seiryu boys) Seriously, there’s a good string of, I wanna say 10-15 episodes that are pretty much dedicated to finding a way to steal Miaka’s virginity.
 I’ve said it before and I’ll say it again, at a point, it just sounds like a bad hentai plot.
-Not that I know what hentai plots sound like…..*cough*

-Anyway, the reason behind this is that he priestess of any god needs to be a virgin in order to be able to summon their respective god.
+The reasoning behind this is that the priestess of any god needs to be a virgin in order to be able to summon their respective god.
 So yeah, Miaka’s basically a rape target for a while so that they can prevent the summoning of Suzaku.
+How nice.

 In addition, she is 100% useless in any battle situation.
 The only thing she’s useful for is getting attacked so someone, usually Tamahome, can save her.
 If she ever does do anything useful, it’s usually because of someone else’s power.
 IE, she’s saved herself a couple of times through Nuriko’s magic bracelets, and she once saved herself through use of Hotohori’s sword.
 But then she ends up fainting or something afterwards.